 How is creativity developed?
 How is it nurtured?

-I searched for literature on creativity and early childhood development only to find very little.
-Yet, I was making personal observations and connections related to parenting approaches and the effects of nurturing or hindering creativity.
-My observations in playgrounds, libraries and play dates raised many questions such as: What is the affect of parents’ attitudes in relation to a child’s creative development?
+My observations in playgrounds, libraries and play dates raised more questions such as: What is the affect of parents’ attitudes in relation to a child’s creative development?

 Over the last several years I have been engaged in this work of discovering what it means to be creative and how we can learn to be more creative.
 I am convinced that parents play a critical role in establishing creative attitudes in children right from the start – from birth.
 That is my story.